 Gathering customer feedback from surveys and questionnaires is used to improve the brand strategy or adjust product marketing.
-This data gives company leadership a clear picture of how a product or service is being received by the target audience and can help with decision-making for future strategies.
+This data provides company leadership with insight into how a product or service is being received.
 From this process, brands can develop ideal audiences, add-on features or services, and perhaps even new products.

 Analyzing feedback helps marketers figure out what customers want from the brand’s content, products, and services.
 It also enables them to create more effective and engaging content and advertising campaigns.

 You can use customer feedback data to shape your brand’s visual identity and how you market the business.
-Data makes it easier to refine the customer experience, such as improving the website user interface or responding more quickly to complaints.
+Data makes it easier to refine the customer experience.
+This might include improving the website user interface or responding more quickly to complaints.
 All these activities become more relevant when the company intends to measure how each one affects return on investment.

-Besides surveying existing customers and leads through forms or emails, companies can engage potential users on social media platforms like Facebook and Instagram.
+Besides surveying existing customers and leads through forms or emails, companies can use social media platforms like Facebook and Instagram.

-Competitor analysis involves studying their products, services, pricing strategies, customer reviews, and website content to better gauge their position in the market.
-This process can help you identify opportunities and create strategies that will give your brand a competitive edge.
+To analyze competitors, study their products, pricing strategies, and customer reviews to gauge their position in the market.
+As you do this, you can give your brand a competitive edge.